 Should CSM be closing the support tickets?
 This is the most common debate among SaaS founders.
-Before we get into it, let’s understand the key difference between Success Managers and Support Reps.
+A Customer Success Manager (CSM) will have to attend to some escalated issues.
+But before we get into it, let’s understand the key difference between Success Managers and Support Reps.

 Customer Success and Customer Support

 Customer success managers are the domain experts who endeavor to help the customer achieve their business outcomes using your product.
 They are the ones who help you get to the desired business impact.
 Whereas Customer support teams are product and technology experts.
 The team deals with product-related issues and educates the customer about how the product works.
 They make sure the product delivers what the business manager has promised to the customer.
 They ensure the product works, operates, and is functional.

 A support ticket records interactions between a customer and a customer support team.
 It’s one of the channels through which a customer reaches out to you.
 When a customer submits any query, a support ticket is formed and shared between the customer and the support rep.